Gallipoli campaign: ANZAC Cove

 Allocated the northern landing, Birdwood's force included the 1st Australian Division (Major General William Bridges) and the New Zealand and Australian Division (Major General Sir Alexander Godley), about 25,000 men.
 The force was to land and advance inland to cut the lines of communication to the Ottoman forces in the south.
 The 1st Australian Division would land first, with the 3rd Infantry Brigade leading as a covering force moving inland to establish positions on Gun Ridge.
 The 2nd Infantry Brigade was to follow and to capture the higher ground on Sari Bair.
 The 1st Infantry Brigade would land last as the divisional reserve.
 The New Zealand and Australian Division was to come ashore and form up to advance across the peninsula.
 The force was to assemble at night and land at dawn to surprise the defenders and on the evening of 24 April, the covering force embarked on battleships and destroyers, with the follow on forces in on transports.
 The troops would disembark from the transports into ships' boats and be towed close to the shore by steamboats and then row ashore.

 At around 2:00 a.m., an Ottoman observer on a hill at Ariburnu saw a multitude of ships far on the horizon.
 Captain Faik, in charge of a company from the 27th Infantry Regiment verified it with his binoculars and immediately informed his commanding officer, Ismet Bey, at Kabatepe.
-By 3:00 a.m., the moon was covered and the ships were no longer visible to the Ottomans.
+By 3:00 a.m., the moon was obscured and the ships no longer visible to the Ottomans.
 The Ottomans were not sure if this was a real landing or a diversion.
 Once the intense artillery was heard, at around 6:00 a.m. the two remaining battalions of the 27th Infantry Regiment were ordered to make their way to Ariburnu urgently.
 Sanders had left his HQ and was at Bulair, distracted by the few Entente ships that had appeared; he had been confident that this was where the landings would take place.
 For two days, he remained at Bulair with the 5th Division waiting for the real landing.
 His absence created problems in chain of command and delays in decision making which negated his defence scheme that relied on rapid movement of troops.